ByteriX/BxInputController/README.md

 ### Checking of value

 If you need marked row, when it has incorrect value you can use `BxInputChecker` and `BxInputRowDecorator` inherited classes for this case.
 Just make expected use case on this subclasses and call `addChecker` from `BxInputController` when row is had in controller then row will be marked according to checking priority which you can choose (see `BxInputRowCheckerPriority`).
+If you would initialize chacking you need call  `checkAllRows` param `willSelect` can execute scroll to first misstaken row.

 #### Example for checking